MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/export-import-app.md

     ![Select import action](media/export-import-app/update-import-action-when-importing.png)

-    1. If you select **Create as new**, you have the option to change the resource name.
+    1. If you select **Create as new**, you can change the resource name.

         ![Select import action - resource name](media/export-import-app/create-as-new-resource-name.png)